Are you in Rome? Would you like to know what to visit near to the Piazza di Spagna? In this article you will find even more.

 This is a very touristic area, so be careful when you choose your restaurant, pizzeria, gelateria or bar.
 Here are few tips if you want to eat something at or around Piazza di Spagna.

-One of the best restaurant of the area is Margutta RistorArte (Via Margutta 118), a very particular vegetarian restaurant where brunches and happy hours are organized during the weekend.
+One of the best restaurant of the area is Margutta RistorArte (Via Margutta 118).
+This is a very particular vegetarian restaurant where brunches and happy hours are organized during the weekend.

-Another amazing place is Imàgo, (Piazza Trinità dei Monti 6, inside the Hotel Hassler), this is one of the best restaurant of the city center of Rome, but it’s quite expensive, since it’s a Michelin starred restaurant.
+Another amazing place is Imàgo, (Piazza Trinità dei Monti 6, inside the Hotel Hassler).
+The Imago is one of the best restaurant of the city center of Rome.
+Surely it’s quite expensive, since it’s a Michelin starred restaurant.

-If you like truffles you can try Tartufi&Friends (Via Borgognona 4/E) where you will have the best risotto al tartufo of your life!
+If you like truffles you can try Tartufi&Friends (Via Borgognona 4/E).
+Try here the best risotto al tartufo of your life!

-If you are walking around and you feel a bit hungry but you don’t want to have dinner, you can do an aperitivo (happy hour), and the best place to do it is La.Vi (Via Tomacelli 23), which is also an amazing enoteca and they have a wonderful rooftop with a bar.
+If you are walking around and you feel a bit hungry but you don’t want to have dinner, you can do an aperitivo (happy hour).
+One of the fanciest is Zuma (Via della Fontanella Boghses), on top of the Fendi Building.
+Not only the building is amazing, but offers a breathtaking view from the terrace.

 How to reach it